Content-type: text/html Ethics, Analytics and the Duty of Care ~ Competency Model or Framework

 Bocala & Boudett () identify three 'habits of mind': shared commitment to action, assessment, & adjustment; intentional collaboration; and relentless focus on the evidence.

-Edith Gummer, Ellen B. Mandinach, Teaching and Teacher Education, 2016;, Candice Bocala, Kathryn Parker Boudett, Teachers College Record, ;, Elizabeth H. Schultheis, Melissa K. Kjelvik, The American Biology Teacher, 2020;
+Edith Gummer, Ellen B. Mandinach, Kateryna Maltseva Reiby, Teaching and Teacher Education, Safegraph, 2016;, Candice Bocala, Kathryn Parker Boudett, Kateryna Maltseva Reiby, Teachers College Record, Safegraph, ;, Elizabeth H. Schultheis, Melissa K. Kjelvik, Christian Fieseler, The American Biology Teacher, The Information Society, 2020;

 Generate Data